invidian/secure-and-reproducible-arch-linux/README.md

 With your new Master Password in mind, plug your USB devices which will serve as a [Offline Backup Volumes](#offline-backup-volume) and use `Utilities -> Disks` application on Tails to create a partition and **encrypted** filesystem on them.

-If you are short on USB slots, plug and format them one by one.
+If you are short on USB ports, plug and format them one by one.

 At the end, leave at least one device plugged, decrypt it and mount it, so we can save some files there.